Thank you for your participation in our survey!

 - Enhanced transit shelters designed to improve safety and comfort

-- Upgraded sidewalks widened from 5’ to 10’
+- Upgraded sidewalks widened from 5’ to 10’ at some locations

 - Shared bus-bike lanes